 Sleep where Diocletian slept…

 Prices for accommodation inside Diocletian’s Palace can be rather steep so it’s not for everyone, but if you want to stay at the very heart of Split it will be worth it.
-You can check for some current discounts on the widget above.
+You can check for some current discounts and deals on the widget above.

 Take a guided tour